Getting Involved & Supporting Fruitslice

 Perspectives that lack critical engagement

-Harmful images, language, or sentiments that don’t contribute to the piece’s vision
+Harmful images, language, or sentiments that don’t contribute to the piece’s greater vision

 Content that discusses a minority group by authors outside that group (unless proper permissions and reliable sources from within the community are provided)